egemenimre/opticks/docs/models/sharpness.md

 ![Static MTF](images/static_mtf.png "Sample MTF plot")

+A rule of thumb is that the resolution limit of the system is at the frequency for which the MTF is equal to 0.1[^1].

-As can be imagined, the Optics limits to resolution to the detector limits is a useful metric as to how good the output images will *theoretically* be.
-The equation is given simply as the ratio of the spatial cut-off frequency to the Nyquist limit.
+As can be imagined, the ratio of the optics limits to the resolution compared to the detector limits is a useful metric as to how good the output images will *theoretically* be.
+The equation is given simply as the ratio of the spatial cut-off frequency to the Nyquist limit, or for the given wavelength, the ratio of the F-number to the pixel pitch.

 $$ Q = \frac {\lambda F_\#}{ \text{pix pitch}}  $$

 It is desirable to have the Q value between 1 and 2.
 Beyond 2, the image may become too blurry.
 The emphasis on *theoretically* should be noted, as the equation does not take into account optics defects like defocussing.
 Nor does it take into account the real-world effects that cause blurring, such as vibrations.

 ## Contributors to the Modulation Transfer Function (MTF)

 ### Optical MTF

-The _ideal_ optical MTF for a clear circular diffraction-limited aperture with monochromatic illumination is given as[^1]:
+The *ideal* optical MTF for a clear circular diffraction-limited aperture with monochromatic illumination is given as[^2]:

 $$\text{MTF}(f) = \frac{2}{\pi} \left[ arccos \left( \frac{f}{f_c} \right) - \frac{f}{f_c}  \sqrt{1- \left( \frac{f}{f_c} \right)^2} \right]$$

 where $f$ is the input line frequency and $f_c$ is the spatial cutoff frequency.

 This equation can also be written as: